-For 2021, our Compensation Committee identified certain peer group data with the assistance of Aon.
-Our peer companies are selected from publicly-traded companies based in the U.S. in similar or adjacent industries and then further refined to more closely align with us based on revenue, market capitalization, and employee headcount.
-The Compensation Committee also takes into consideration our stage of development, net income (loss), other key financial metrics, and the lack of many direct peers in our industry and key competitors for talent.
-At the time the peer group was approved by the Compensation Committee, our market capitalization was positioned at approximately the 33rd percentile of our peer group, and our annual revenue was positioned at approximately the 29th percentile of our peer group.
+Our Compensation Committee has identified certain peer group data with the assistance of Aon.
+Our peer companies are selected from publicly-traded companies based in the U.S. in similar or adjacent industries and then further refined to more closely align with us based on revenue, market capitalization, employee headcount, and competition for executive talent.
+The Compensation Committee also takes into consideration our stage of development, net income (loss), other key financial metrics, and the lack of many direct peers in our industry and competitors for talent.
+At the time the peer group was approved by the Compensation Committee, our market capitalization was positioned at approximately the 31st percentile of our peer group, and our annual revenue was positioned at approximately the 18th percentile of our peer group.
 The Compensation Committee believes that the companies selected to our peer group are broadly comparable to us and represent our labor market for talent for key leadership positions.
-Our Compensation Committee annually reviews our peer group with Aon to determine if adjustments are necessary to ensure that it continues to be relevant or if additional peer companies or groups are necessary to provide appropriate information on market practices and compensation levels.
-The Compensation Committee, based on analysis and recommendations from Aon, approved our peer group in July 2021.

-Our peer group for 2021 compensation purposes was:
+Our Compensation Committee reviews our peer group annually to determine if adjustments are necessary to ensure that it continues to be relevant or if additional peer companies or groups are necessary to provide appropriate information on market practices and compensation levels.
+The Compensation Committee, based on analysis and recommendations from Aon, approved our peer group in March 2023.

-Aemetis, Inc. Aeva Technologies, Inc. Clean Energy Fuels Corp.
-Danimer Scientific, Inc. Eos Energy Enterprises, Inc. FuelCell Energy, Inc. FutureFuel Corp.
-Global Clean Energy Holdings, Inc. Green Plains, Inc. Hyliion Corp.
-Ouster, Inc. PureCycle Technologies, Inc. Renewable Energy Group, Inc. Romeo Power, Inc. Velodyne Lidar, Inc. View, Inc. Workhorse Group, Inc. XL Fleet Corp.
-Zymergen, Inc.
+Our peer group for 2023 compensation purposes was: Advanced Emissions Solutions, Inc. Aemetis, Inc. Aeva Technologies, Inc. Amyris, Inc. Centrus Energy Corp.
+Clean Energy Fuels Corp.
+Danimer Scientific, Inc. Energy Fuels Resources Corporation Energy Recovery, Inc. Eos Energy Enterprises, Inc. FuelCell Energy, Inc. FutureFuel Corp.
+Hyliion Corp.
+LanzaTech Global, Inc. Montauk Renewables, Inc. NextDecade Corporation Origin Materials, Inc. Ouster, Inc. PureCycle Technologies, Inc. REX American Resources Corp.
+Talos Energy Inc. Tellurian Inc. Vertex Energy, Inc. View, Inc. Workhorse Group, Inc.